QubitProducts/gcs-browser-upload/README.md

 ```

+## Requirements

+This library requires `regeneratorRuntime` to be available globally - it is written in ES7 and makes use of async/await, which gets compiled into generators.
+You can find out about regenerator-runtime [here](https://www.npmjs.com/package/regenerator-runtime).

 ## Handling errors

 Various errors are thrown if something goes wrong during uploading.
 See [src/errors.js](https://github.com/qubitdigital/gcs-browser-upload/blob/master/src/errors.js) for the different types.
 These are exported as a property on the `Upload` class.